thirdweb-dev/engine/docs/addons/load-testing.md

 ![load-test-read](../images/load-test-read.png)

-And here's a command using the tool to send a batch of 30 transacitons all at once:
+And here's a command using the tool to send a batch of 30 transactions all at once:

 ```
 npx tsx ./test/load/index.ts \